Rengo-Labs/CasperLabs-Curve-DAO/README.md

 ## Deploying Vesting Escrow contract manually

-If you need to deploy the `Vesting Escrow` contract manually you need to pass some parameters.
+If you need to deploy the `Vesting Escrow` contract manually you need to pass following parameters

+- chain-name : Name of casper chain to perform deployment on
+- node-address : Address of chain node to perform transactions
+- secret-key : Path to the account's secret key file (.pem)
+- session-path : Path to Curve-Dao wasm file (.wasm)
+- payment-amount : Gas amount in motes (unit) to perform wasm deployment
+- session-arg : Parameters for the contract initializer
+  - public_key : Deployer account's public key in hex
+  - token : Contract package hash of the ERC20 token being distributed
+  - start_time : Timestamp at which the distribution of token starts
+  - end_time : Timestamp until tokens should be vested
+  - can_disable : Option for admin to disable accounts in this deployment
+  - fund_admins : Temporary admin accounts used only for funding
+  - contract_name : Contract name for deployment

 Following is the command to deploy the `Vesting Escrow contract`.

 ```bash
 sudo casper-client put-deploy \